JasonChow320/501_final_project/SPRINTS.md

+## Sprint 5
+- [ ] ConfirmToWardrobe: Automate ALL RadioGroups and Buttons for clothing attributes
+- [ ] ConfirmToWardrobe: Finish implementing Color API -- add color field to Clothes item in DB
+- [ ] ConfirmToWardrobe: Improve styling of confirmation screen
+- [ ] ViewWardrobe: Improve layout and develop sorting (by type, by recently added)
+- [ ] GenerateOutfit: Start generating simple outfits on button click

 ## Sprint 4
 - [x] Automate RadioGroups and RadioButtons for clothing qualities in ConfirmToWardrobe
 - [x] Implement background removal API